rigoneri/syte/README.md

-### Setting up your blog (Tumblr)
+### Setting up your blog

-If you already have a Tumblr blog good!
-If you don't [signup for one here](https://www.tumblr.com/) it's really easy!
-I might eventually make Syte integrate with WordPress as well, if you beat me to it please send a pull request.
+Syte uses Tumblr or Wordpress for blogging.

+#### Setting up Tumblr

-Once you have your Tumblr blog you will need to get the `api_key` needed to call their APIs.
+If you have a Tumblr blog you will need to get the `api_key` needed to call their APIs.
 In order to do that **register your site** with them by going to <http://www.tumblr.com/oauth/register>, fill in the information about your site, there is no need to enter a default callback url or an icon.
 Once you are done your website will be listed under <http://www.tumblr.com/oauth/apps>, save the `OAuth Consumer Key` value that's the `api_key` we need for Syte.

 Once you have the `api_key` from Tumblr you have to enter it in **syte_settings.py** located in `syte > syte_settings.py`.
 Once you open that file enter the key under `TUMBLR_API_KEY`, also please enter your Tumblr url under `TUMBLR_BLOG_URL` see the example on how it should be formatted.

+#### Setting up Wordpress

+For now Syte only support wordpress blogs that are build using [wordpress.com](http://wordpress.com).

+Open `syte > syte_settings.py` and under `WORDPRESS_BLOG_URL` enter ther url of your wordpress.com blog, also under `BLOG_PLATFORM` set it to "wordpress".

 #### Comments